Ahmedyassin300/Mendelian-Genetics-Algorithm/README.md

 # Mendelian Inheritance Algorithm for Plant Science students

 This project implements a genetic algorithm to simulate the Mendelian inheritance and hybridization process of Plants species.
-The algorithm introduces the genetic makeup of two wheat species, performs crossover and mutation to produce the genetic makeup of the offspring, and evaluates the fitness of the resulting hybrid.
+The algorithm introduces the genetic makeup of two plant species, performs crossover and mutation to produce the genetic makeup of the offspring, and evaluates the fitness of the resulting hybrid.

 ## Features